 Confessions!
 This is not a book.
 The century-old American investment advisory company Tweedy, Browne published a paper in 1992 titled What has worked in Investing.
-It has became a great referential tool for many investors worldwide ever since.
+It has become a great referential tool for many investors worldwide ever since.

 The paper describes over 50 investment studies that support Benjamin Graham’s principles of investing, first described in 1934 in Security Analysis.
 It also gives empirical evidence that those investment approaches continue to serve investors well.

 In 2009, Tweedy, Browne company published a revised edition of the paper.
 You can read or download it for free.

 12. Beating the Street – Peter Lynch (1994)

 Peter Lynch became the poster boy of finacial markets in the 80s when Fidelity Magellan fund became the 5-star fund on his watch.

 In Beating the Street, he writes about how he grew the Magellan Fund and what he learned along the way.
 He goes into extreme detail of his thought process for deciding picks, and emphasizes on key statistics to keep in mind for various industries.

 This is a good book for informed investors who know the ropes of the stock market.
 I highly recommend reading Beating the Street in conjunction with Lynch’s other book – One up On Wall Street.